fletchermoore/AnkiNotebooks/README.md

 Export
 ------
 Adds a export option "Cards as Word document".
 The front of the card becomes the top level indent and the back becomes the second level indent.
 If card front has the format "x: y: z", these levels become nested.
+Images are not exported.